(Effective Fall 2020)

 Two years of Algebra, one year of science, preferable Chemistry.

-This major is subject to the transfer standards established in the College Catalog (www.pct.edu/catalog/TransferringCredits/htm).
+This major is subject to the transfer standards established by the College (see https://www.pct.edu/admissions/transfer/transferring-credits).
 Exceptions must be approved by the school dean.

 Program GoalsA graduate of this major should be able to: